ppy/osu-wiki/wiki/Beatmapping/en.md

 Beatmapping
 ===========

 **Beatmapping** is the process of creating beatmaps in *osu!* for players to play.
-It involves choosing a song, [timing](/wiki/Beatmap_Editor/Timing), placement of objects, and (optionally) [skinning](skinning "wikilink") and [storyboarding](Storyboarding "wikilink").
+It involves choosing a song, [timing](/wiki/Beatmap_Editor/Timing), placement of objects, and (optionally) [skinning](/wiki/Skinning) and [storyboarding](/wiki/Storyboarding).

 To start, press the **Edit** button.

-Mappers usually want to get their beatmaps [ranked](Ranked_beatmap "wikilink"), which consists of a [beatmap approval](beatmap_approval "wikilink") process, where when completed successfully, a scoreboard will be assigned onto the beatmap and is considered complete unless the mapper wish to add/change something to it.
+Mappers usually want to get their beatmaps [ranked](/wiki/Beatmaps/#ranked), which consists of a [beatmap approval](/wiki/Submission/Beatmap_Ranking_Procedure) process, where when completed successfully, a scoreboard will be assigned onto the beatmap and is considered complete unless the mapper wish to add/change something to it.

-The most common difficulties created in Beatmapping are:
+The most common difficulties created in beatmapping are:

 -   [Easy](/wiki/Difficulties/osu!/Easy)
 -   [Normal](/wiki/Difficulties/osu!/Normal)